sanjaesan/slate/source/index.html.md

-Complexity | Returns projects that matches value Status | value defaulted to projects in created and hiring status StartBudget | Returns projects that are >= value provided
+Complexity | Returns projects that matches value Status | value defaulted to projects in created and hiring status StartBudget | Returns projects that are >= value provided Skills | Returns projects that matches members of the slice provided

 <aside class="notice">
 Passing <code>Zero Values</code> for all parameters will return all projects unfiltered